 The meads were evaluated when they were 6 months old.
 Eight panelists participated in the evaluation.
 The meads were all presented during at the same time during a mead-up.
 Everyone received all fours meads.
 2oz of each mead were poured for all participants.
 The meads were evaulated in a flight using four different colored 8 oz party cups.
 All panelists were instructed to fill out the following score sheet:

 There were eight participants in total.
 The evaluation took 30 minutes.
-Two of the panelists knew the treatment, and the other half were blind.
+Two of the panelists knew the treatment, the other half were blind.

 The following table presents the average of the values for the check boxes.